ashan399/PyGame/README.md

 - Block collisions are being calculated every millisecond to see if the player has made contact with a falling block

-- Falling blocks are randomly generated and increase in count with respect to size.
+- Falling blocks are randomly generated and increase in count with respect to score.
 Speed of falling blocks and player increase as well.

 ![](Game2.png)